justincervantes/Visual-Studio-Debugging/README.md

 To get started, open a Visual Studio windows console application, copy and paste the code, and run the program as explained in each instruction period.

 Disclaimer: I take absolutely no credit for the code samples.
 All sample code is credited to Aman Abdulla from the British Columbia Institute of Technology.
-Also, your machine's outputs may be different due to port number allocations and memory addresses, this is to be expected (please use this document as a reference for debugging and not an pure follow along guide).
+Also, your machine's outputs may be different due to port number allocations and memory addresses, this is to be expected (please use this document as a reference for debugging and not a pure follow along guide).

 # Debugging callback.c